IBM-Cloud/docs/openwhisk/openwhisk_actions.md

   ```
   zip /owexec/hello.zip .build/release/Action
   ```
+  {: pre}

 - Exit the Docker container
   ```
   exit
   ```
   {: pre}
   This has created hello.zip in the same directory as hello.swift.

--Upload it to OpenWhisk with the action name helloSwifty:
+- Upload it to OpenWhisk with the action name helloSwifty:
   ```
   wsk action update helloSwiftly hello.zip --kind swift:3
   ```
   {: pre}

 - To check how much faster it is, run
   ```
   wsk action invoke helloSwiftly --blocking